appleboy/macbook/README.md

 This way, when you press `Option + Left Arrow`, iTerm2 will send `Esc+b`, which in bash will move to the beginning of the previous word.

 After completing these settings, you should be able to use `Option + Right Arrow` and `Option + Left Arrow` to jump between words in bash commands in iTerm2.

+---

+## Troubleshooting

+If you encounter issues while following these tips or installing software:

+- **Permissions errors:** Try running commands with `sudo` if appropriate, or check your user’s access rights.
+- **Missing dependencies:** Ensure you have the latest version of macOS and Xcode command line tools (`xcode-select --install`).
+- **Homebrew not found:** Reinstall using the latest [official guide](https://brew.sh/) and restart your terminal.
+- **Command not found:** Double-check spelling and package installation status (e.g., `brew list`).
+- For tool-specific issues, consult the linked official documentation in each section.

+Feel free to [open an issue](https://github.com/appleboy/macbook/issues) or contact the project maintainer for additional help.

+---

+## Contributing

+Contributions and suggestions are welcome!

+- Fork this repository and submit a pull request with improvements.
+- Review open issues or propose new tips for Macbook users.
+- Ensure all new documentation is clear, concise, and uses consistent formatting.
+- All contributors will be credited in release notes and documentation history.

+Thank you for helping improve this guide for everyone!